 Initially, the DRG chapter was not written to be published in a journal article and that is why the format is not traditional which begins with a literature review, followed by an identification of a gap in the literature, and then leads to a methods, results, and discussion section and this format is what Marshall and Barritt (1990) described as the rhetoric of educational research.
 The chapter, however, focused on important themes related to international students’ experiences at Mason that were gathered from the study (data we collected in our longitudinal study from ACCESS students) and from a follow up survey that was sent through the Office of International Students Support Services to international students at Mason.
 Mainly the write-up was addressed to specific audience, Mason faculty and staff.
 Due to the limit that we were given for the number of pages, our methods section did not elaborate on the methodology and the results.
-The content focused specifically on findings and analysis of results.
+The content focused specifically on findings and analysis discussion? of results.
+This seems appropriate for this forum and audience.

-What I would like to retain in the write-up is the inclusion of the narrative in the sidebar, in a table and a diagram highlighting the participants’ actual words in addition to pie charts reporting the quantitative data despite the fact that both methods answer different research questions.
-Although surveys are considered qualitative methods of inquiry, however, this survey had open-ended questions in addition to multiple choice and likert-scale type of questions.
+What I would like to retain in the write-up is the inclusion of the narrative the direct quotes? in the sidebar, in a table and a diagram highlighting the participants’ actual words in addition to pie charts reporting the quantitative data despite the fact that both methods answer different research questions.
+Although surveys are considered qualitative quantitative? methods of inquiry, however, this survey had open-ended questions in addition to multiple choice and likert-scale type of questions.
 The narrative was extracted from both open-ended questions in the survey and the three interviews that were conducted with ACCESS students.
 I think this representation concurs with Greene’s (2007) description of a rhetoric that can be read by a wide range of audience possessing different learning styles.
 I believe the representation of my data is more of blending methods than mixing them as Sandelowski (2003) reported.
 ACCESS students spoke far more in interviews than other international students wrote in survey open-ended questions.
 The data gathered from interviews resulted in new themes that were not evident in surveys while it confirmed other common findings; this process which Greene (2007) considers inevitable in mixed methods research.

 As I mentioned earlier, my colleague and I are currently writing a book chapter examining the relationship between Writing Across the Curriculum and second language writing in the same program ACCESS based on the data collected and presented in Table 1.
 The format of this article is similar to what Bem (2003) describes about the shape of an article in the table he presents on page 4.
-He explains what the conceptual frame of an article should look like which conflicts with Marshall and Barrit (1990) who advocate more innovative ways of presenting research.
+He explains what the conceptual frame of an article should look like which conflicts with Marshall and Barritt (1990) who advocate more innovative ways of presenting research.
 In this chapter we included a literature review section that introduces the reader to the topic and existing theories and then moves to the current initiatives at GMU which then segues to our study.
 A detailed methods and results sections are absent which makes the article different from the rhetoric of the AERJ.
+I'm not sure exactly what you mean here.
+I would say that your chapter does have methods and results sections--"The Study" and "Data and Analysis", respectively.
+I would probably rename these sections.